 Pakachere for dorms, glamping and camping.
 Click here for prices

 Trinity Homes & Treats for single and double rooms

 It is illegal to carry or to deal drugs.
 No smoking of marijuana allowed at all festival venues.

-ZCF22 is a festival for all ages!
+ZCF23 is a festival for all ages!
 There’s no minimum age to visit Zomba City Festival.
 There is something for everyone, but children need to be supervised at all times.
 Some venues are not recommneded for children under 18.

 We love pets but they’re not allowed at Zomba City Festival.